chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

+- [ ] fix: Missing description for PyPrivateModuleImportInspection
 - [ ] feat: Parse pytest identifer in search all
 - [ ] feat: Copy package as code snippet
 - [ ] feat: Copy selection with imports